Doppelkopf: Poverty

-A person with three or fewer trumps can say "special" (Vorbehalt) and then announce "poverty" (Armut).
-If no one has a better special, the person announcing poverty places three cards containing all the poverty player's trumps face down on the table.
-A player who wishes to partner (preference being given clockwise from the poverty player - if nobody wishes to partner then the hand is redealt by the same dealer) the poverty player has the right to take these three cards (without seeing them first) and then discard any three cards, which are returned to the poverty player.
+A player with three or fewer trumps can say "Hold" and announce "I'm strapped" (Armut, lit.: "poverty").
+If no one has a higher special, the 'pauper' places all those trumps face down on the table.
+A player who wishes to partner (preference being given clockwise, starting from the pauper - if nobody wishes to partner then the hand is redealt by the same dealer) has the right to take the trumps (without seeing them first) and discard any three cards, which are returned to the pauper.
 The returned cards may contain trumps and may include cards originally passed.

 Without nines

 Many groups remove the nines so that there are 40 cards left.
 This way, there are no more dummy cards and the balance between trumps and non-trumps is shifted even more towards trumps.
-Such a game might be called Sharp Doppelkopf (scharfer Doppelkopf) or "without nines" (ohne Neunen) or "without blanks" (ohne Luschen).
+This is referred to as Sharp Doppelkopf (scharfer Doppelkopf), "Doppelkopf without nines" (ohne Neunen) or "Doppelkopf without blanks" (ohne Luschen).

 Wedding

-Some variants allow the wedding (Hochzeit) player to announce a specific kind of trick that must be taken, e.g. the first non-trump trick.
-However, this is usually not a good idea since it is in the interest of the wedding player to find a "strong" partner, e.g., one with a 10 of hearts.
+Some variants allow the Wedding (Hochzeit) player to announce which kind of trick must be taken, i.e. the first trump trick or the first non-trump trick.
+A trick is considered a non-trump trick if the first card played in the trick is a non-trump card, even if the trick is ultimately won by another player trumping.
+Otherwise, the trick is a trump trick.
+Similar to a Wedding in the tournament rules, if each of the first three tricks does not meet the called criteria or is won by the Wedding player, the Wedding player must play a diamond solo.